poppinace/indexnet_matting/README.md

     sh train.sh

 - `--data-dir` should be modified to your dataset directory.
+- I was able to train the model on a single GTX 1080ti (12 GB).
+The training takes about 5 days.
+The current bottleneck appears to be the dataloader.

 ## Citation
 If you find this work or code useful for your research, please cite: